-It was in those late Nineties, 1999, to be specific, when former Human Waste Project members Roman Marisak (vocals / guitar) and Jeff Schartoff (bass) felt it was high time for something new in music.
+It was in those late Nineties, 1999, to be specific, when former Human Waste Project members Roman Marisak (vocals and guitar) and Jeff Schartoff (bass) felt it was high time for something new in music.
 The duo soon recruited drummer Justin Bennett (Skinny Puppy, My Life With The Thrill Kill Kult, Peter Murphy), and guitarist Brian Harrah (Tura Satana) and it was then that Professional Murder Music was born.

-Quickly developing their own sound, one rooted in emotionally multifaceted music that incorporated Nu-Metal, Industrial, Electronica and Hard Rock, things began to quickly happen for PMM.
-Within months of their dominating the L.A. music scene, they were signed by Geffen Records and work on their debut album began.
+Quickly developing their own sound, one rooted in emotionally multifaceted music that incorporated Nu-Metal, Industrial, Electronica, and Hard Rock, things began to quickly happen for PMM.
+Within months of their dominating the L.A. music scene, they were signed by Geffen Records, and work on their debut album began.

-The band were teamed with renowned rock producer Josh Abraham (Staind, Static-X, Coal Chamber) and invited such guests as Dave Ogilvie (Skinny Puppy) and Troy Van Leeuwen (A Perfect Circle, Queens Of The Stone Age) to assist with the record.
+The band was teamed with renowned rock producer Josh Abraham (Staind, Static-X, Coal Chamber) and invited such guests as Dave Ogilvie (Skinny Puppy) and Troy Van Leeuwen (A Perfect Circle, Queens Of The Stone Age) to assist with the record.

-By this time, several songs from the S/T début were taking on lives of their own, as the band’s Official Video for “Slow” went into regular rotation on MTV, MTV2 and MTVX.
+By this time, several songs from the S/T début were taking on lives of their own, as the band’s Official Video for “Slow” went into regular rotation on MTV, MTV2, and MTVX.
 The song was also used in several bumpers and backgrounds on various shows (such as ‘The Real World’) and other spots.

 Before long, guitarist Brian Harrah and drummer Justin Bennett exited the band.
 Roman simply assumed all guitar duties and continued work on the recording, another featuring guest appearances like the first release.
-This time the featured artists included drummer Tommy Lee (Mötley Crüe), singer Jason Miller (Godhead) and Thrill Kill Kult’s Buzz McCoy.
+This time the featured artists included drummer Tommy Lee (Mötley Crüe), singer Jason Miller (Godhead), and Thrill Kill Kult’s Buzz McCoy.

 They immediately jumped on 2003’s United II Tour featuring Dope and Pigface.
-In 2004, PMM embarked on its first ever headlining U.S. tour, featuring new guitarist Tom Hatziemanouel (Graves) and temporarily enlisting drummer Josh Memolo of The Union Underground.
+In 2004, PMM embarked on its first-ever headlining U.S. tour, featuring new guitarist Tom Hatziemanouel (Graves) and temporarily enlisting drummer Josh Memolo of The Union Underground.

 By the end of 2004, drummer Chris Olivas (Berlin) had officially joined Professional Murder Music and once again, the band felt it was time to experiment.
 Seeking to try something different and being fans of unique, ofttimes eclectic bands themselves, PMM decided to record an “acoustic” release.

-They would do so with a bit of a twist, though, as they chose to record five stripped down covers of other band’s songs, plus five of their own previously recorded songs, but reinterpreted with this new approach.
+They would do so with a bit of a twist, though, as they chose to record five stripped-down covers of other band’s songs, plus five of their own previously recorded songs, but reinterpreted with this new approach.
 ‘De Profundis’ would be released in 2005, and although it did not contain any new original music, the album was an enjoyable effort nonetheless.

-As I eluded to, it contained five previously issued Professional Murder Music songs delivered in a new format, along with covers from PJ Harvey, Stone Temple Pilots, Radiohead, U2 and David Bowie.
+As I alluded to, it contained five previously issued Professional Murder Music songs delivered in a new format, along with covers from PJ Harvey, Stone Temple Pilots, Radiohead, U2, and David Bowie.
 Though ‘De Profundis’ would be the last official full-length studio offering from Professional Murder Music, the band is still considered active.

-There has been activity on the band’s Facebook page as recent as March of this year (2017).
+There has been activity on the band’s Facebook page as recently as March of this year (2017).
 Back in 2013, the band released a fantastic new single, “The Reflection“, that allowed fans a glimpse as to how the band has evolved and how great they sound all these years later.